 Market value is the value of an investment if it were to be resold, or the current price of a security being sold on the market.

 Modern Portfolio Theory

 Aims to minimize the risks of investing while maximizing returns through the diversification of a portfolio.
 Diversification is the process of allocating funds among a number of different asset classes.
-Modern portfolio theory looks at three main factors in determining appropriate investments for an investor’s portfolio: the investor’s goals and objectives for investing, the time frame of investment, and the investor’s risk tolerance, or how comfortable the investor is with taking certain risks.
+Modern portfolio theory looks at three main factors in determining appropriate investments for an investor’s portfolio: the investor’s goals and objectives, the time frame of investment & how comfortable the investor is with taking certain risks.
 Optimizing a portfolio according to modern portfolio theory involves matching the statistics of expected risk and return for a number of different assets with the individual’s terms of investment.

 Mutual funds are investment companies whose job it is to handle their investors’ money by reinvesting it into stocks, bonds, or a combination of both.
 Mutual funds are divided into shares and can be bought much like stocks, allowing mutual funds to have a high liquidity.
 Mutual funds are convenient, particularly for small investors, because they diversify an individual’s monies among a number of investments.
 Investors share in the profits of a mutual fund, and mutual fund shares can be sold back to the company on any business day at the net asset value price.
 Mutual funds may or may not have a load, or fee; however, funds with a load will provide advice from a specialist, which may help the investor in choosing a mutual fund.